tedsluis/dump1090-kubernetes/README.md

 ````
 kubectl create -f dump1090-services.yaml
 ````
-note: It will take a minut before you get an external IP address!
+Note: It will take a minut before you get an external IP address!

 Check the service: